Click the "Select File" button above, and choose your ASEPRITE file.

 Convert.Guru analyzes your ASEPRITE file, detects the exact format, and lets you read the text inside.

-If you want to convert ASEPRITE file to PNG, PSD, GIF, JPG, PDF, BMP, TIFF, TIF, WEBP, ICO, CUR or PSB, you can use Aseprite or similar software from the "Pixel Art Animation Project" category.
+If you want to convert ASEPRITE file to PNG, PSD, GIF, JPG, PDF, BMP, TIFF, TIF, WEBP, ICO, CUR or PSB, you can use Aseprite or similar software from the "Pixel Art Animation Storage" category.
 In the File menu, look for Save As… or Export….

 The ASEPRITE Converter Story